jumpinjackie/forge-e33-mod/design/BLUE.md

 ## Sky Break

 ```
-2UU
+3UU
 Kindred Sorcery - Expeditioner Gradient
 Tap all creatures your opponents control, then put a stun counter on each of those creatures.
-If {R} was spent on this spell, it deals 6 damage to each creature with a stun counter at the beginning of your next end step.
+If {R} was spent on this spell, it deals X damage to any target, where X is the number of creatures on the battlefield.
 If {W} was spent on this spell, exile each creature with a stun counter at the beginning of your next end step.
 If {G} was spent on this spell, you gain 2 life for each creature on the battlefield.
 ```